FAO-SID/Glosis-App/README.md

 # Glosis-App
-Application for the GloSIS database creation and injection.
+Application for the GloSIS database creation and data injection from excel files (.xlsx).

 **Test data from:**